shikaan/shikaan.github.io/_posts/2024-09-08-x86-64-introduction-hello.md

 > **Coding along**
 >
-> Throughtout this series we use [an inline editor](https://onecompiler.com/) so that you can edit and run the examples as we go.
+> Throughtout this series, we'll use an embedded editor to tinker with the code and run the examples as we go.
-> All the code snippets in this guide are commented to explain what's going on step by step.
+> All the snippets are commented to explain what's going on step by step.
 Make sure you read the comments carefully!

-{% include asm.html exercise="42rjtx5gv" %}
+{% include asm.html exercise="01-hello.asm" %}

 ### Conclusion

-We have an hello world!
+We have a hello world!

 In this first article we learned some basic assembly concepts, we cut our teeth on its syntax, and we even wrote some working software.